lillallol/temp/README.md

 * not reserving syntax\[[link](#advantages-1)\]

 This, coupled with the fact that the ecosystem is dominated by super sets, because it has never been presented equally with a complement, leads to an unhealthy ecosystem.
-Therefore, tc39 should pave the way for, eventually, ending the domination of super sets.
+Therefore, tc39 should pave the way for ending the domination of super sets.

-**Proposal**: Add in the EcmaScript specification that the following, type system agnostic, battle tested\[[link](#list-of-projects-implementing-the-proposal)\]
+**Proposal**: Add in the EcmaScript specification that the following comments:
-comments:

 * `//:"./path/to/file.js".IExportedTypeName` type-import-annotate a statement

-    The module specifier has to be type system agnostic, i.e. changing third party static type checkers, does not require refactoring the module specifier.
+    The module specifier has to be type system independent, i.e. changing third party static type checkers, does not require refactoring the module specifier.
 This can be achieved by enforcing the module specifier to end with `.js`.
 It is up to the type checker how to resolve this path to its corresponding type file.
-For example, TypeScript would first search for the same path replacing `.js` with `.d.ts` and if this path does not exist it would try for `.ts`.
+    > For example, TypeScript would first search for the same path replacing
+    > `.js` with `.d.ts` and if this path does not exist it would try for `.ts`.
 * `/*:"./path/to/file.js".IExportedTypeName*/` type-import-annotate an
 expression
 * `//:type-checker-expect-error` expect type error in statement